 Admission to Oberlin College

 By law, a student need not disclose their disability, either before or after admission to college.
 However, a student may choose to disclose a disability during the admissions process or after enrollment.

-The student with a disability must be "otherwise qualified" and meet the same academic standards for admission as any other student.
-In order to receive accommodations as a student with a disability, the student must self-identify to Disability Resources and complete the registration process.
+The student with a disability must be 'otherwise qualified' and meet the same academic standards for admission as any other student.
+In order to receive accommodations as a student with a disability, the student must contact Disability Resources to self-identify and complete the registration process.